Stalker2106x/MenuFramework/README.md

 ## About

-MenuFramework is a rich extendable XML menu engine with LUA integrated script engine (C++ exposition capabilities) It gives an easy way to add interactive interfaces to your program without hassle Code is cross-platform, tested and compiled on Windows, Linux and MacOS !
+MenuFramework is a rich extendable XML menu engine with LUA integrated script engine (C++ exposition capabilities) It gives an easy way to add interactive interfaces to your program without hassle.
+Code is cross-platform, tested and compiled on Windows, Linux and MacOS !

 ![](/test/demo.gif)

 ### Contributors

-	- Stabax
+*   Stabax
-	- Stalker2106
+*   Stalker2106

 ## How to Build

 ### Dependencies

+*   CMake
-	- Nlhomann's json
+*   Nlhomann's json
-	- Pugixml
+*   Pugixml
-	- Lua
+*   Lua
-	- Sol2
+*   Sol2

 You need to grab dependencies if they are not installed on your machine (which is probably the case), you can do so with the following command-line: